HardstyIe/Symfony-React-Schedule-Management-FRONT/README.md

 ## Calendar

-[Calendar](https://fullcalendar.io) Calendar is a library allowing you to integrate a calendar into your application
+[Calendar](https://fullcalendar.io) is a library allowing you to integrate a calendar into your application

 ```shell
 yarn add @fullcalendar/react